Generalized Sobol sensitivity indices for dependent variables: numerical methods: Introduction

+In a previous paper~\cite{chastaing}, we revisited the Hoeffding decomposition in a different way, leading to a new definition of the functional decomposition in the case of dependent inputs.
+Inspired by the pioneering work of Stone~\cite{stone} and Hooker~\cite{hooker}, we showed, under a weak assumption on the inputs distribution, that any model function can be decomposed into a sum of hierarchically orthogonal component functions.
+Hierarchical orthogonality means that two of these summands are orthogonal whenever all variables included in one of the components are also involved in the other.
+The decomposition leads to generalized Sobol sensitivity indices able to quantify the uncertainty induced by the dependent model inputs.

-The goal of this paper is to complete the work done in~\cite{chastaing} by providing an efficient numerical method for the estimation of the generalized Sobol sensitivity indices.
+The goal of this paper is to complement the work done in~\cite{chastaing} by providing an efficient numerical method for the estimation of the generalized Sobol sensitivity indices.
 In our previous paper~\cite{chastaing}, we have proposed a statistical procedure based on projection operators to identify the components of the hierarchically orthogonal functional decomposition (HOFD).
 The method consists in projecting the model output onto constrained spaces to obtain a functional linear system.
 The numerical resolution of these systems relies on an iterative scheme that requires to estimate conditional expectations at each step.
-On one hand, this method is well tailored for independent pairs of dependent variables models.
-On the other hand, it is difficult to apply to more general models because of its computational cost.
+This method is well tailored for independent pairs of dependent variables models.
+However, it is difficult to apply to more general models because of its computational cost.
 Hooker~\cite{hooker} has also worked on the estimation of the HOFD components.
 This author studies the component estimation via a minimization problem under constraints using a sample grid.
-In general, this procedure is also quite computational demanding.
+In general, this procedure is also quite computationally demanding.
 Moreover, it requires to get a prior on the inputs distribution at each evaluation point, or, at least, to be able to estimate them properly.
-In a recent article, Li {\it{et al.}}~\cite{li2} come back on Hooker's work and also identify the HOFD components by a least-squares method.
-They propose to approximate these components using their expansions on suitable basis.
+In a recent article, Li {\it{et al.}}~\cite{li2} reconsider Hooker's work and also identify the HOFD components by a least-squares method.
+These last authors propose to approximate these components expanded on a suitable basis.
 They bypass some technical problem of degenerate design matrix by using a continuous descent technique~\cite{li2010}.